evmos/evmos/docs/developers/guides/incentives_registration.md

 This is a stage where proposals may begin to get broader attention.
 Most popular explorers currently display proposals that are in the deposit period, but due to proposal spamming, this may change.

 A large cross-section of the blockchain/cryptocurrency community exists on Twitter.
-Having your proposal in the deposit period is a good time to engage the Point network community to prepare validators to vote and EVMOS-holders that are staking.
+Having your proposal in the deposit period is a good time to engage the Point Chain community to prepare validators to vote and EVMOS-holders that are staking.

 ### The Voting Period